 She studied abroad in Europe and eventually became a travel writer, exploring places such as Singapore, South Africa, and the United Arab Emirates.
-After moving to the Bay Area six years ago, she eventually settled in Downtown Oakland.
+After moving to the Bay Area eight years ago, she eventually settled in Downtown Oakland.
 And now, Fetterling has taken her love of exploration to the place she calls home.

 courtesy of Jessie Fetterling

 Her new guidebook, 100 Things to Do in Oakland Before You Die

 , provides the ultimate to-do list for both tourists and locals alike.
 Categorized into five sections — food and drink, music and entertainment, sports and recreation, culture and history, and shopping and fashion — 100 Things